Cesar Chavez: Working for the Community Service Organization: 1953–1962

 The Committee targeted its criticism at Hector Zamora, the director of the Ventura County Farm Labor Association, who controlled most of the jobs in the area.
-It used sit-ins of workers to raise the profile of their cause, a tactic also used by proponents of the civil rights movement in the southern U.S. at that time.
+It used sit-ins of workers to raise the profile of their cause, a tactic also used by proponents of the civil rights movement in the southern US at that time.
 It had some success in getting companies to replace braceros with unemployed Americans.
 Its campaign also ensured that federal officials began properly investigating complaints about the use of braceros and received assurances from the state farm placement service that they would seek out unemployed Americans rather than automatically hiring bracero labor.
 In May, the Employment Committee was formerly transferred from the CSO to the UPWA.

 In 1959, Chavez moved to Los Angeles to become the CSO's national director.
 He, his wife, and now eight children settled into the largely Mexican neighborhood of Boyle Heights.
 He found the CSO's financial situation was bad, with even his own salary in jeopardy.
 He laid off several organizers to keep the organization afloat.
 He tried to organize a life insurance scheme among CSO members to raise funds, but this project failed to materialize.

 Under Chavez, the CSO secured financing from wealthier donors and organizations, usually to finance specific projects for a set period of time.
 The California American Federation of Labor and Congress of Industrial Organizations (AFL-CIO) for instance paid it $12,000 to conduct voter registration schemes in six counties with high Mexican populations.
 The wealthy benefactor Katy Peake then offered it $50,000 over three years to organize California's farm workers.
 Under Chavez's leadership, the CSO assisted the successful campaign to get the government to extend the state pension to non-citizens who were permanent residents.
 At the ninth annual CSO convention in March 1962, Chavez resigned.